yoshuawuyts/gulp-watch/README.md

 This options will pass vinyl objects, that was piped into `watch` to next Stream in pipeline.

+#### options.glob
+Type: `String`
+Default: `undefined`

+If you want to detect new files, then you have to use this option.
+When `gulp-watch` gets files from `gulp.src` it looses the information about pattern of matching - therefore it can not detect new files.

 #### options.name
 Type: `String`
 Default: `undefined`